 - The oil, I used is least possible with authentic flavors but real biryani calls for even more oil.
 When traditionally mutton biryani is cooked fat pieces (riwaj) are also added for meaty flavours and greasy moisture .

-- Searing or bhonofying, that mean cooking on high flame till all water dries oil clearly separate on sides of pot is most crucial through out Pakistani cuisine.
-If you Bhunofy it rightly it will be finger linking good.
-Only problem in for bhonofying you need to add a bit extra oil.
+- Searing or bhonofying, that means cooking on high flame till all water dries and oil clearly separates on sides of pot.
+It is most crucial through out Pakistani cuisine.
+If you Bhunofy it correctly, it will be finger linking good.
+Only problem for bhonofying is you need to add a bit of extra oil.

 - Whole spices like pepper, bay leaves, cardamom are for aroma only, they release their juices and flavors in rice.
 Do not bite them.
 Just put aside like you do with bones.